takakonishimura/project-reclass/toynet/README.md

 ## Frontend

 [React](https://reactjs.org) is a JavaScript library for building component-based user interfaces with declarative views.
-We have 3 basic components in ToyNet's MVP:
+We have three basic components in ToyNet's MVP:
 * network visualization (image)
 * text interface to construct netowrk configurations
 * text interface to interact directly with the Mininet instance

-Each component contains how to render the component based on state data as well as a controller to alter the state.
-The controllers will take user input and communicate with the backend on behalf of the component via pre-defined URL routes.
-It then updates the application with the returned results.
+Each component contains a controller which manages state as well as JSX to describe how to render the state data.
+The controllers take user input and communicate with the backend on behalf of the component via pre-defined URL routes.
+They then update the application with the returned results.

 These components communicate state to each other using [Redux](https://redux.js.org), a state container for JavaScript which centralizes an application's state and logic rather than dispersing that information in the separate components.

 ## Backend

 [Django](https://www.djangoproject.com) is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Our service takes a network configuration and returns a PNG image representing current network as well as a session key.
-The session key is used by the frontend to indicate the Mininet instance with which to execute follow-up commands.
-In the first implementation, this stateful service handles one instance at a time; creating and launching a new network implies killing the currently running instance.
+ToyNet's backend service takes a network configuration and returns a PNG image representing the current network as well as a session key.
+The session key is used by the frontend to indicate the Mininet instance within which to execute subsequent commands.
+In the first implementation, this stateful service handles one instance at a time; creating and launching a new network requires killing the currently running instance.

 The following steps describe how the backend handles network creation and updates:
 1. The service creates an intermediary representation from the Mininet state to feed into Diagrams.
-2. This intermediate state computes subnets and run some validations.
+2. This intermediate state computes subnets and runs some validations.
 3. Diagrams generates a PNG file by translating the intermediate state into a series of commands in the Diagrams DSL.

-There is no decision yet on what should occur if the mininet instance goes into a error state.
-Should the service propagate the error message respawn an identical configuration?

 ## Thoughts for Bonus Features:

-* If we have multiple concurrent users as in a web application setup, destroying the current mininet session to spawn a new session would result in terminating one user's session early to service another user.
-* To enable users to create an account and save past network designs, we must store each configuration they create in a database, most likely an RDS.
-* We can enable parallel processing to handle load, but as far as I have seen, Mininet isn't specifically designed to run multiple processes on a single computing enviornment, so there will need to be further research on distributing within a single worker node.
+* In a web application setup, we cannot predict when and how many users will want to try this product, so we must support concurrent users.
-* Distributing across instances sounds straight forward but costly.
-If past network designs are accessible, we must take proper precautions when a single user accesses the network from different devices or browser tabs.
-The workers will need to be stateless.
+* If past network designs are accessible, we must take proper precautions when a single user accesses the network from different devices or browser tabs.
+* To enable users to create an account and save past network designs, we must store each configuration they create in a database.

 # Basic Wireframes